Master of Arts in Counseling Psychology

 This Master of Arts program offers a thorough preparation in individual assessment and four core areas of psychology such as psychopathology, psychological assessment, human development, and evidence-based theoretical approaches to conduct psychotherapy with individuals, children, couples, and families.
-Graduates of the program will be prepared to work as mental health providers in community and private settings, primary care settings, and employee assistance programs.
-Graduates of the Counseling Psychology program will also be eligible to continue toward the Educational Psychology Ph.D. with a concentration in School Psychology.
-This program continues the student’s preparation to work effectively with children, and/or their families with personal, familial, or educational challenges.
-Students may apply to the doctoral program in the fall semester of their second year in the masters program.
+Graduates of the program are uniquely prepared to administer psychological assessments, and work as mental health providers in community and private settings, college counseling/ and health centers, primary care settings, and employee assistance programs.

-Information about licensure as a health professional in the state of Michigan can be obtained by contacting the Board of Psychology or by writing the Board of Psychology, P.O.
-Box 30670, Lansing, Michigan 48909 or calling 1‑517‑335‑0918 or from the appropriate Board in your state.
+Information about applying for a license as a health professional in the state of Michigan can be obtained by contacting the Board of Psychology or by writing the Board of Psychology, P.O.
+Box 30670, Lansing, Michigan 48909 or calling (517) 335‑0918 or from the appropriate Board in your state.
 The Psychology Laws & Licensing Boards in Canada & the United States is a good resources for information about psychology licensing for all states and Canadian providences.

-Applications will be accepted between September 1 and March 15.
-Early applications (with a February 15 deadline) are encouraged.
-Interviews are required of all applicants.
-Students are admitted to the program once each year and must begin the program in the summer semester (usually around July 4) of the academic year for which they are admitted.
-Classes are offered at 4:30 p.m.
+Applications will be accepted between September 1st and February 15th.
+Early applications are encouraged. eligible candidates will be invited for a brief interview.
+Students are admitted to the program once year year in the fall semester.
+Classes are offered after 4:30 p.m.
 Students must complete all classes in the sequence offered to the cohort group.
 Please refer to the class schedule and class descriptions at Course Content & Sequence for the course sequence.
-Students may begin their clinical internship (20 hours per week) during the summer semester of year two, or the fall semester of year three as determined by the student and the internship supervisor.
-Students admitted to the Ph.D. program often start their internship in the summer semester.
-Classes are conducted on campus and at the Oakland Center in Farmington (about half at each location).
+Students may begin their clinical practicum (20 hours per week) during the spring/summer of year two, or during the fall semester of year three as determined by the student and the clinical training/practicum supervisor.
+Classes are held on the main campus and a satellite location at the Oakridge Campus of Oakland Community College.

 Strengths of the program: